 Advisory Board for Student Affairs

-Student membership on the Advisory Board for Student Affairs shall consist of the Executive Commissioner of Academic and Student Affairs, four students appointed by the Executive Commissioner of Academic and Student Affairs, two students appointed by the Student Body President and two Senators elected by the Senate.
+Student membership on the Advisory Board for Student Affairs shall consist of the Executive Commissioner of Academic and Student Affairs, four students appointed by the Executive Commissioner of Academic and Student Affairs, two students appointed by the Student Body President and two Senators elected by the Student Senate.

 Finance Advisory Board

-The following Student Government members shall serve on the Finance Advisory Board: The Executive Commissioner of Finance, who shall serve as the chair; The Assistant Commissioner of Finance, who shall serve as the secretary; the Executive Commissioner of the Congress of Student Organizations, who shall serve as the representative for Tier II and Tier III Organizations; The Student Body President, who shall serve as the representative for Student Government; and a student, appointed by the Student Body President to represent the student body.
+The following Student Government members shall serve on the Finance Advisory Board: The Executive Commissioner of Finance, who shall serve as the chair; The Assistant Commissioner of Finance, who shall serve as the secretary; the Executive Commissioner of the Congress of Student Organizations, who shall serve as the representative for Tier II and Tier III Organizations; The Student Body President, who shall serve as the representative for Student Government; and a student, appointed by the Executive Commissioner of Finance to represent the student body.

 Technology Fee Advisory Committee